 - Le Florentin – Picardie: one of our favourite restaurants.
 It’s in Roye, Picardie near World War 1 sites.
 One of our party had the cheapest fixed price (20.5 euro) menu: and it was superb !!
 We also consumed a Grand Cru red wine which cost only 37 Euro – and it too was fantastic.

-- Château d’Etoges, Champagne – again, an exquisite dining experience, pricey, but worth every cent.
+- Château d’Etoges, Champagne – again, an exquisite dining experience, pricey, but worth every euro.

 - Cancale – a town in Normandy, famous for its fresh seafood – pick any one of dozens of restaurants – you can’t miss.
 For a cheaper meal, try mussels and frites – can’t be beaten for taste !
 Or buy a plate of large oysters from the seaside vendors and a glass of wine from a nearby restaurant, and sit down and consume a marvellous culinary experience for under 10 euro.

 - Cadouin: inexpensive but excellent restaurant for lunch whilst visiting the Abbey.
 Stay nearby in Monpazier – the most beautiful of the bastide towns (see Hôtel Edward 1st)

 - Cahors, Le Balandre – another splendid restaurant in the South of France.